Search engine optimization (SEO) has become crucial for businesses to increase online visibility and attract more website traffic.

 B. What effect do the title and meta tags have when optimizing a website for search engines?

-When it comes to optimizing a website for search engines, meta, and title tags play a crucial role by providing embedded messages that assist the search engine in determining the content of the page.
-Meta tags, which are short snippets of text that describe the page’s content, are particularly useful in this regard.
+When it comes to optimizing a website for search engines, meta and title tags play a crucial role by providing embedded messages that assist the search engine in determining the page’s content.
+Meta tags, short snippets of text describing the page’s content, are particularly useful.

 C. Do title tags affect SEO?

-The page title tag plays a crucial role in SEO as it influences how Google’s algorithms interpret and rank your page’s content.
-Changing your page names can affect your search engine ranks, exposure, and traffic for your primary targeted keywords in either a favorable or bad way.
+The page title tag plays a crucial role in SEO, influencing how Google’s algorithms interpret and rank your page’s content.
+Changing your page names can affect your search engine ranks, exposure, and traffic for your primary targeted keywords in either a favorable or wrong way.